Or convert the Swiffer you already have into a non-toxic, planet-friendly option

 Other ingredients in Swiffer products have also been found to aid in developing resistance to antibiotics over time (3).
 This means that germs like bacteria and fungi start building the capacity to defeat the drugs that are designed to kill them.
 When this happens, this can require extended hospital stays, more follow-up visits to the doctor, and other costly and toxic treatment alternatives (4).
 It's not just humans that are impacted either, these products are also very toxic to aquatic animals (5,6).
 Makes us think twice about using them all around the house!

-The good news is that there are simple alternative methods you can start using that are more protective of our health (and the planet's) well-being.
+The good news is that there are simple alternative methods you can start using that are more protective of our health more environmentally friendly.
 Plus, since you don't have to purchase refill pads, they are great for your budget too.
 There are even easy hacks to turn the Swiffer product you already have into a non-toxic option.

-How to Make Your Swiffer Non-Toxic and Earth-Friendly
+How to Make Your Swiffer Non-Toxic and Environmentally Friendly

 Get a reusable washable microfiber pad and ditch the single-use ones.
 Microfibers are extremely effective at capturing germs and small particles (10).
 These microfiber mop pads work for both the Swiffer sweepers and WetJet.
 Here are some we like:

-Just throw that bad boy into the washer after you're done using it and it's ready to be used the next time you need it.
+Just throw these reusable option into the washer after you're done using it and it's ready to be used the next time you need it.
 And if you want a completely free way to do this, you can even try using an old fuzzy sock and wrap that around the bottom of your WetJet and voila, you're all ready to start moppin'.

 If you have an old washcloth you can also place that into the corners of the holes of your traditional Swiffer to secure the cloth.
 You'll want to make sure to dip the cloth into your cleaning solution before you attach it to the mop and/or you can add the cleaning solution to a spray bottle to spray the surface as well.

 DIY Your Own Safe and Effective Cleaning Solution